Neuroscientist, researcher, and builder of a brighter tomorrow.

 From the cytoarchitectonics and protein synthesis that strengthens neural pathways, to our cognitions and way we understand and behave in the world.
-I build and research these dynamics by taking 3 approaches.
+I build and research these dynamics from this 3 stage approach.

-How our sensory perception of *something* is created and interpreted by the brain
+How our sensory perception is created and interpreted by the brain

-How our interactions and perceptions of the world combine and give rise to the way in which we experience our worlds.
+How these interactions and perceptions of the world combine and give rise to the way in which we experience our worlds.

 The way we design reflects how we view the world, and our projects are how the world gazes back.